"Citizens choose Europe" - marches with EU flags on Georgia's Independence Day. Photo report

 The President said that members of the government were sending their children to Europe and America while making anti-Western statements.

-She recalled the recent scandal over the visit to Georgia by the daughter and son-in-law of Russian Foreign Minister Lavrov, who are under the Western sanctions.
+She recalled the recent scandal over the visit to Georgia by the daughter and son-in-law of Russian Foreign Minister Lavrov, who are under Western sanctions.

 “It is incomprehensible and insulting when we consider how many millions these flights will bring us.
-Is our dignity being sold for 200 or 300 million?” the president said.
+Is our dignity being sold for 200 or 300 million?”

-Some people shouted to interrupt her speech.
+Some shouted to interrupt her speech.
 One of those shouting was Irakli Kadagishvili, an MP from the ruling Georgian Dream party.